drewhoener/Yoere/README.md

 # Application Initialization

-To use this application you should have `node` and `npm` installed and issue the following commands:
+To use this application you should have `node`, `npm` and `mongodb` installed and issue the following commands:

 1. `npm install`: this will install the required `node` libraries.
 2. `npm run buildDev`: this will compile the application code and produce a `dist` directory.
 Compresses JS files into main.js and links to html files.
+Initializes your `mongodb` with the necessary data for the application to function.
 3. `npm start`: this will run the Express server, `server.js`, allowing you to view the running application in the browser window.

 # Directory & File Structure